dmckenna-gumgum/junior-ui-ux-engineer/uicomponent.md

 # Design System Component

 One of the responsibilities of our Product Design Engineers is to maintain and expand the GumGum Design System which is used on all internal and external facing apps, tools, and products.
-The Design System is organized based on a concept called [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) and SCSS for components uses the [BEM Methodology](http://getbem.com/introduction/).
+The Design System is organized based on a concept called [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) and CSS for our components uses [BEM Notation](http://getbem.com/introduction/).
 When building design system components, the developer must consider all the potential uses cases for that component and ensure they build flexible modifiers and variations meet these situations.
 [Here is an example of a single component with a wide array of combinable variants](http://ds.gumgum.com/stable/#gds-slab-nav)

 In this exercise you'll create a new component for the Design System.
 While the type of component you create is up to you, it should be at least at the molecular level of complexity.
 The component should be written in a responsive fashion, with modifier classes to cover a multitude of potential uses.
 Care should be taken to ensure the component can be displayed purely via CSS classes.
 JavaScript may be used, but only to demonstrate contextual class changes on elements within the component - it should not be leveraged to handle any sort of calculated inline style assignments.